Battle of Santa Cruz de Tenerife (1797): The battle

-Conclusion
+Aftermath

-The Spanish suffered only 30 dead and 40 injured, while the British lost 250 dead and 128 wounded.
-The journey back to England was difficult, as Nelson had lost many men.

-Gutiérrez lent Nelson two schooners to help the shot-torn British on their way back.
-The Spanish general also allowed the British to leave with their arms and war honours.
-At his return to England, Nelson sent a thank you letter to Gutiérrez for his compassion, along with some beer and English cheese.
-Gutiérrez responded with another letter to Nelson, and some Spanish wine and cheese.
-These acts of chivalry led to a courteous exchange of letters between Nelson and Gutiérrez.

-Nevertheless, Nelson would later remark that Tenerife had been the most horrible hell he had ever endured—and not only for the loss of his arm.
-Nelson's letter offering a cheese as a token of his gratitude is on display at the new Spanish Army Museum in Toledo.
+The Spanish suffered 30 killed and 40 injured, while the British suffered 250 killed, 128 wounded and roughly 300 captured.
+The journey back to England was difficult, as Nelson had lost many men; Gutiérrez lent Nelson two schooners to assist him on the return voyage.
+The Spanish general also allowed the captured Britons to return to their fleet with their arms and colours.
+Following his return to England, Nelson sent a letter to Gutiérrez thanking him for his compassion, along with a quantity of English beer and cheese.
+Gutiérrez responded by sending some Spanish wine and cheese, and these led to a courteous exchange of letters between the two men.
+Nelson would later remark that Tenerife had been the most horrible hell he had ever endured—and not only for the loss of his arm.
+Nelson's letter offering beer and cheese as a token of his gratitude is on display at the Museum of the Army in Toledo, Spain.

-Nelson agreed to report news of the attack back to the Peninsula; the frigate Esmeralda approached Cádiz in late July carrying reports of Gutiérrez's victory.
-Jervis had expected the Union Jack to be flying over Santa Cruz and was furious when he learned about the fiasco: The Admiral apparently saw no difference between well-defended Spanish port cities such as Cádiz or Santa Cruz and the Spanish ships his squadron had beaten in February.
-Haughtiness and a lack of proper material and human resources for an invasion had drawn the British fleet to a painful defeat.
-The British never again tried to capture Santa Cruz.
+Nelson agreed to carry news of the failed attack back to the Iberian Peninsula; the frigate Esmeralda approached Cádiz in late July carrying reports of Gutiérrez's victory.
+Jervis had expected the Union Jack to be flying over Santa Cruz and was furious when he learned about the fiasco; Jervis apparently saw no difference between well-defended Spanish port cities such as Cádiz or Santa Cruz and the Spanish ships his squadron had beaten in February.
+Overconfidence and a lack of sufficient manpower for an invasion had led to the British defeat, and no further attacks on Santa Cruz occurred for the remainer of the conflict.